PhosphorLang/PhosphorSpecifications/drafts/classes.md

 ### Private

-If a member is marked as "private"  it is only accessible form inside the class.
+If a member is marked as "private"  it is only accessible from inside the class.

 ### Public